-The agreed codes (appendix B) will be used by every pupil to mark their own work and by every teacher (with a particular English focus and possibly other subjects) so that all children are aware of the meanings of the various feedbacks e.g. VF = Verbal Feedback, CT = worked with class teacher.
-Sticky labels or 'post it's' can be used to provide feedback in a more informal way also.
+The agreed codes (appendix B) will be used by every teacher (with a particular English focus and possibly other subjects) so that all children are aware of the meanings of the various feedbacks e.g. VF = Verbal Feedback, CT = worked with class teacher.
+Sticky labels or 'post it's' can be used to provide feedback in a more informal way also in order to avoid potentially 'defacing' finished work or work in progress in subjects such as art.

-Over the course of a week, within core subjects, there should be opportunities for children to engage or receive feedback at least once using the varying ways feedback can be given.
+Over the course of a week, within core subjects, there should be opportunities for children to engage or receive formal written feedback at least once from the teacher and other forms of feedback using the varying ways it can be given.